-RGL Management initiates, builds and prosecutes large, complex, multi-party commercial legal actions; we are regulated by the Claims Management Regulator in respect of regulated claims management activities.
+RGL Management initiates, builds and prosecutes large, complex, multi-party commercial legal actions; we are authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activity.

 RGL Management assists business owners, individuals and liquidators.
 Our team combines extensive expertise and experience in the law and the resolution of large scale commercial disputes, investment banking, arbitration and litigation funding, accountancy, insolvency, IT, corporate operational management and claimant communication.
 This combination of experience and expertise means that RGL Management is able to build the right team and resources for any commercial legal claim.